elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-6-1-configure-manage-and-analyze-vsphere-log-files.md

 	~ #

-It doesn&#8217;t look like I can connect to that port.
+It doesn't look like I can connect to that port.

 Now checking out the ESXi firewall and looking for the syslog server, I saw these ports part of the rule: